 Three pillars: GO CHANGE – GO BUILD – GO TRAIN

 The GO FAIR implementation approach is based on three interactive processes:

-- socio-cultural change programme involving relevant stakeholders at all levels relevant for the flourishing of Open Science (GO CHANGE),
+- socio-cultural change involving relevant stakeholders at all levels relevant for the flourishing of Open Science (GO CHANGE),

 - training the required data stewards capable of designing and implementing proper data stewardship plans including FAIR data and services (GO TRAIN),

-- designing and building of the technical standards, best practices and infrastructure components needed to create the Internet of Fair Data and Services (IFDS) (GO BUILD).
+- designing and building the technical standards, best practices and infrastructure components needed to create the Internet of Fair Data and Services (IFDS) (GO BUILD).